Lobolo: Northern Ndebele culture

-A man marrying a woman from the Ndebele culture has to observe lobolo.
-A man is seen to love his partner when he strives to save and pay for lobolo.
-In the Ndebele culture in Zimbabwe, Lobolo takes place in a number of stages.
+A man marrying a woman from the Ndebele culture has to observe lobola.
+A man is seen to love his partner when he strives to save and pay for lobola.
+In the Ndebele culture in Zimbabwe, Lobola takes place in a number of stages.
 At each stage of the ceremony, there are traditions to observe and small amounts to pay.
-Lobolo is not paid at once but is a culmination of many different amounts.
+Lobola is not paid at once but is a culmination of many different amounts.
 The amount paid is determined during negotiations and is dependent on various factors.
-If the groom has been saving up in preparation for the marriage, after hints from his beloved of what the lobolo might be, the process can be concluded in two short stages - the first stage, the mouth opener stage or "isivulamlomo", where the groom is given a chance to state his intentions to marry his beloved after putting money in a woven basket, and the bride's family tells the grooms family what they want as lobolo.
+If the groom has been saving up in preparation for the marriage, after hints from his beloved of what the lobola might be, the process can be concluded in two short stages - the first stage, the mouth opener stage or "isivulamlomo", where the groom is given a chance to state his intentions to marry his beloved after putting money in a woven basket, and the bride's family tells the grooms family what they want as lobolo.
 A date is then set, agreeable to both parties, to meet again.
-At the time of writing, a cow in Zimbabwe costs $500 and the bride's family can ask for a cash equivalent of the number of cows they want.
-This is convenient to most families because keeping cattle can be time and labor-intensive.
-In the second stage, where the groom's family presents themselves on the agreed date, money is again placed in a woven basket to be allowed to speak and fulfills the bride's family requests by presenting all of the lobolo.
+At the time of writing, a cow in Zimbabwe in equivalent rate is given to the bride's family, the family can ask for a cash equivalent of the number of cows they want.
+This is convenient to most families because keeping cattle can be time and labour-intensive.
+This cow is called "ukangaziwe" which is the bride's mother's cow.
+In the second stage, where the groom's family presents themselves on the agreed date, money is again placed in a woven basket to be allowed to speak and fulfills the bride's family requests by presenting all of the lobola.